syedumerahmedcode/docker/README.md

 # Add missing parts of how to run the node js application once the tutorial is finished!--> Logs in the github readme of Nana.

 # Docker Compose

+- With docker compose, we can take dockers commands (with their configurations) and map it to a file so that we have structured commands.

 # What to do if?